MicrosoftDocs/microsoft-style-guide/styleguide/checklists/images-video-checklist.md

 Before using images in content, familiarize yourself with the guidelines for [bias-free communication](/style-guide/bias-free-communication); [accessible graphics, design, and media](https://worldready.cloudapp.net/Styleguide/Read?id=2700&topicid=26700); and [copyrights and trademarks](/style-guide/legal-content/copyrights-trademarks).

   - If
-    you include text in an image file, make sure it’s easy to edit the text, in case the content is localized.
+    you include text in an image file, make sure it???s easy to edit the text, in case the content is localized.
 (Screenshots are an exception.)
   - If text will overlay images, make sure the text won't obscure any important detail.
   - Crop images to eliminate unnecessary detail.
   - Make sure you have legal permission to use images.
-If you’re unsure, reach out to [your group’s paralegal](https://microsoft.sharepoint.com/sites/lcaweb/Pages/Applications/LegalContact.aspx).
+If you???re unsure, reach out to [your group???s paralegal](https://microsoft.sharepoint.com/sites/lcaweb/Pages/Applications/LegalContact.aspx).
 (This page requires Microsoft network access.)
   - Describe images using captions or alt text if they convey important information.

-#### Photos
+## Photos

 Use photos that are authentic, optimistic, and brave.

-  - Avoid purchasing photos—look in the [Microsoft photo library](https://microsoft.sharepoint.com/teams/BrandCentral/Search/pages/BCPhotographyResults.aspx) first.
+  - Avoid purchasing photos???look in the [Microsoft photo library](https://microsoft.sharepoint.com/teams/BrandCentral/Search/pages/BCPhotographyResults.aspx) first.
 (This site requires Microsoft network access.)
   - When you must create or purchase photos, follow the [Microsoft brand guidelines](https://microsoft.sharepoint.com/teams/BrandCentral/Pages/The-Microsoft-brand-Core-elements-Photography.aspx).
 (This site requires Microsoft network access.)

  **Learn more** about [photos](/style-guide/images-video/photos).

-#### Illustrations
+## Illustrations

 Use vividly colored illustrations, stylized with active geometry, that tell an engaging story.